rouanw/rouanw.github.io/index.md

 [Scrum User Group Johannesburg](http://www.meetup.com/Scrum-User-Group-Johannesburg/events/219835943/) - 11 Nov 2015
 {: .notice}

-## Consulting
+## What makes you agile?

-I've consulted to clients in the financial services, health, media and education sectors.
-I've worked as an agile coach, helping teams learn agile practices and helping organisations change the way they deliver software to their customers.
+How quickly can you respond to change?
 Take a look at my thoughts on __what makes an organisation agile__:

 <iframe width="420" height="315" src="https://www.youtube.com/embed/yBAhKK3_1j8" frameborder="0" allowfullscreen></iframe>

 - - -

-## Agile engineering
+## Engineering practices

-I believe in building quality into the process of developing software.
+How do you create software that is an asset to your organisation?
+By building quality into the process of developing software.
 I'm an active practitioner of agile engineering practices like Test Driven Development, pair programming, continuous integration and emergent design.
-I help teams work towards __Continuous Delivery__, so that they can put new features in production all the time.
+I help teams work towards __Continuous Delivery__, so that they can put new features in front of customers all the time.

 <iframe src="//www.slideshare.net/slideshow/embed_code/key/6ex1dmRt7yn4NA" width="425" height="355" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe> <div style="margin-bottom:5px"> <strong> <a href="//www.slideshare.net/rouanw/lets-release-it-an-intro-to-continuous-delivery" title="Let&#x27;s release it - an intro to Continuous Delivery" target="_blank">Let&#x27;s release it - an intro to Continuous Delivery</a> </strong> from <strong><a href="//www.slideshare.net/rouanw" target="_blank">rouanw</a></strong> </div>